/

 Traditionally, cardholders file chargebacks when they believe someone made an unauthorized transaction with their card.
 Or when they have specific issues with their transactions and can't reach a favorable consensus with the seller.
 But, as Visa internal reporting has found, many cardholders resort to chargebacks even when no fraud has happened.
 This chargeback misuse is called friendly fraud, first-party misuse, or first-party fraud – which accounts for up to 75% of all chargebacks.

-Consequently, Visa has announced changes to its dispute program to help address the said abnormally.
-The policy took effect from April 15, 2023.
-And they hope to also potentially create more accurate fraud data models, resulting in better authorization decisions, fraud prevention, and other benefits by improving the identification of false fraud claims.
+Consequently, Visa has announced changes to its dispute program to help address the said abnormality.
+The policy took effect on April 15, 2023.
+They hope to also potentially create more accurate fraud data models, resulting in better authorization decisions, fraud prevention, and other benefits by improving the identification of false fraud claims.

 Below we share valuable insights into the Compelling Evidence 3.0 (CE3.0) policy and how to effectively meet the welcoming CE3.0 requirements and prevent chargebacks.